-Reporting IHBG Funds Quarterly Reporting - SF 425:
+Reporting IHBG Funds

-- Investment activity must be reported quarterly on SF-425, Line 12 - On an attached worksheet.
+- Quarterly Reporting SF 425: - Investment activity must be reported quarterly on SF-425, Line 12 - On an attached worksheet.
 [See SF-425 and Investment Worksheet handout] OPTIONAL, but highly encouraged to use! - Income from investment is PROGRAM INCOME therefore, must report on line 12 of SF-425 or on a page attached to the form.
-NOTE

-Remember = Investment income can only be spent on AFFORDABLE HOUSING ACTIVITIES, - Annual reporting APR (Form HUD-52737)) to document compliance and are subject to compliance monitoring.
-Income from investment is reported in Section 5 of Form HUD-52737 as IHBG Program Income.
+NOTE: Remember = investment income can only be spent on AFFORDABLE HOUSING ACTIVITIES.
+NOT RELATED HOUSING ACTIVITIES. - Annual reporting APR (Form HUD-52737)) to document - compliance and are subject to compliance monitoring.